Natifishman/MessageU/README.md

 # MessageU - End-to-End Encrypted Messaging System

-A secure client-server messaging application implementing end-to-end encryption, similar to WhatsApp or Facebook Messenger, developed as part of Defensive Systems Programming course (20937).
+A secure client-server messaging application implementing end-to-end encryption, similar to WhatsApp or Facebook Messenger, developed as part of the Defensive Systems Programming course (20937).

 ## 📋 Overview

 This project implements a pull-based messaging system where clients send messages to a server, which then distributes them to target recipients.
-The system supports end-to-end encryption ensuring that only the intended recipients can read the messages.
+The system supports end-to-end encryption, ensuring that only the intended recipients can read the messages.

 ### Key Features